 In Broken Wing, Falling Sky, Fran Muir gives us a moving memoir of her mother and a portrait of a complicated mother-daughter relationship in which much was left unspoken.
 After undergoing a general anaesthetic for a mastectomy, Fran's mother, Jean, develops problems with short-term memory, and her world changes.
 Using fragments of family history, journals, and her mother's medical and other records, Muir weaves a lyrical tapestry of her mother's life and death along with her own struggle to make sense of the health care system.
-This a powerful story of an encounter with medical bureaucracy as well as a portrait of building family connections while letting go.
+This is a powerful story of an encounter with medical bureaucracy helps paint the portrait of a family growing together while they learn to let go.